apify/actor-whitepaper/README.md

 December 2021

 This is a work-in-progress document that contains the specification for Apify actors.
-Note that some of the functionality is already implemented and available, but some features or integrations not.
+Note that some functionality is already implemented and available, but some features or integrations not.
 This is not documentation, it’s rather a lighthouse where we want to get over time.
 Once we get there, this document will turn into documentation.